Get started with .NET Core

 Congratulations!
 You've created a simple .NET Core application.
 You can also use Visual Studio Code, Visual Studio (Windows only), or Visual Studio for Mac (macOS only), to create a .NET Core application.

 You can get started developing .NET Core applications by following these step-by-step tutorials.

-See the Prerequisites for Windows development article for a list of the supported Windows versions.
+See the .NET Core dependencies and requirements article for a list of the supported Windows versions.